St. Louis Shakespeare Festival

 SOLUTION

-The St. Louis Shakespeare Festival turned to Paradigm for visual assets that would give the 2026 season a modern edge.
+As an event marketing company, Paradigm crafted visual assets to give the 2026 season a modern edge.
 To meet the request, our designers crafted a custom production artwork that traded traditional motifs for art that feels truly alive.

 Elements from each piece were crafted to carry across platforms — making seasonal promotions feel cohesive for audiences and intuitive for internal teams.